-Markbook filters offer a powerful way to view and control a select number of students and/or lessons.
+Markbook filters offer a powerful way to view and control a select subset of students and/or Lessons.

-Filtering your Markbook offers a variety of benefits.
-It helps you focus on specific lessons or students, it reduces loading times by eliminating the marks you don't need to see at the moment, and it allows you to control lessons for specific groups of students when combined with the class controls.
+Filtering your Markbook can help you focus on specific Lessons or students; it reduces loading times by eliminating the marks you don't need to see at the moment; and it allows you to control Lessons for specific groups of students when combined with the Class controls.

 Here's what you can do: